-modify, alter, make alterations to, change, adjust, make adjustments to, convert, evolve, transform, redesign, restyle, refashion, remodel, reshape, revamp, rework, redo, reconstruct, reorganize, customize, tailor, improve, make improvements to, amend, refine, tweak;
+modify, alter, make alterations to, change, adjust, make adjustments to, convert, evolve, transform, redesign, restyle, refashion, remodel, reshape, revamp, rework, redo, reconstruct, reorganize, customize, tailor, improve, make improvements to, amend, refine, tweak; become adjusted to new conditions.

-become adjusted to new conditions. adjust, acclimatize, accommodate, attune, habituate, acculturate, conform; familiarize oneself with, habituate oneself to, become habituated to, get used to, orient oneself in, condition oneself to, evolve to, become naturalized, become seasoned, get one's bearings, find one's feet, blend in, fit in idea, we talked about god mode and that I essentially take over evolution because I shape the evolution myself.
+adjust, acclimatize, accommodate,

+attune, habituate, acculturate, conform;

+familiarize oneself with, habituate

+oneself to, become habituated to, get

+used to, orient oneself in, condition

+oneself to, evolve to, become naturalized,

+become seasoned, get one's bearings, find

+one's feet, blend in, fit in

+Evolution and meme This led me down the path of evolution.
+What if humans can't evolve fast enough or we have different needs?
+Newer technologies can play a significant part in how to deal with evolution, they can fill the gap of what there is and what is needed/ wanted.
+In one of the first classes, where I presented my idea, we talked about god mode and that I essentially take over evolution because I shape the evolution myself.
 In evolution changes come because they need to change, there is no end goal just a survival.
 But fashion is more like a second skin, not just for protection.
 Fashion can be an expression, show social and economic status it can even be political.
 It is more than simply adapting to a new situation to survive.

-This led me down the path of evolution.
-What if humans can't evolve fast enough or we have different needs?
-Newer technologies can play a significant part in how to deal with evolution, they can fill the gap of what there is and what is needed/ wanted.

-In one of the first classes, where I presented my

 I also received the suggestion to look at a book of Susan Blackmore, dealing with meme.
 In short meme is copying certain traits.
 Meme can be anything, from genetics to cultural.
 This includes genes that know how to deal with predators, a symbolic dance passed through to the next generation as a tradition and even speech can be considered copying.
 I find this fascinating as a concept and also see it clearly in fashion, where it uses copying traits frequently, mostly visible in the form of trends.
 Trends have a lifecycle after which they disappear, but most of the time they are reincarnated in a later period.
 When they do reappear they are envisioned in a contemporary way, using technologies, ideas, knowledge of that time (they evolve/adapt).
 As a fashion designer I'm not that interested in trends as in what specific colors to use for a season, but more in trends that surface because of certain conditions at that time.
 Conditions could vary from cultural to global weather changes.

-The image above shows not only a meme (a copy of a garment, even the whole concept of a little black dress can be viewed as one) but also a response to the use of animal leather and using a vegan version of it as a stand against it.
+The image below shows not only a meme (a copy of a garment, even the whole concept of a little black dress can be viewed as one) but also a response to the use of animal leather and using a vegan version of it as a stand against it.